annashipman/annashipman.github.io/_posts/2022-07-16-7-concurrency-models-7-weeks.md

 ## The author's summary of the book: immutability is key

-He thinks immutability is key, because it helps with everything, e.g. raw data, fewer locks etc. And it seems clear that even if you are not writing in a functional language, the frameworks you use and code you write will be increasinly influenced by functional principles, which will allow us to exploit concurrency and parallelism, as well as making code simpler, easier to understand and more reliable.
+The author's summary is that the central concept is immutability, because it helps with everything, e.g. raw data, fewer locks etc. And it seems clear that even if you are not writing in a functional language, the frameworks you use and code you write will be increasingly influenced by functional principles, which will allow us to exploit concurrency and parallelism, as well as making code simpler, easier to understand and more reliable.

 One reason for the interest in all this is multiple cores.
-Instead of individual cores becoming faster, we're seeing CPUs with more and more cores, and soon shared memory might be a bottleneck, so we'll have to worry about distrubuted memory, which he thinks makes it inevitable that techniques based on message passing will become more important over time.
+Instead of individual cores becoming faster, we're seeing CPUs with more and more cores, and soon shared memory might be a bottleneck, so we'll have to worry about distributed memory, which he thinks makes it inevitable that techniques based on message-passing will become more important over time.

 These thoughts were backed up by [Sophie Wilson's QCon keynote](https://qconlondon.com/london2022/keynote/future-microprocessors).
 For example, she pointed out the inverse of Moore's law is that you now need [18 times as many scientists working on holding performance constant](https://acquisitiontalk.com/2020/08/more-on-the-slowdown-in-science-and-technology/) than the 1970s.
 General purpose performance hasn't increased, though it has got more energy efficient – but it costs more.
 It's now about packaging, rather than getting bigger.